A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 - Input: 2-line computer and auxiliary input

-The Bose Companion 2 Series III is a perfect option for upgrading your compact stereo speaker system, leaving a lot of space for your other equipment needed for your post-production phase.
+The Bose Companion 2 Series III is an excellent choice for updating your small stereo speaker system because it frees up a lot of room for the additional gear you’ll need for post-production.

-Its overall audio performance is quite impressive, making it ideal for video editors to set up their audio monitoring system on their computer desk table.
+It is the perfect device for video editors to set up their audio monitoring system on their computer desk table because of its overall excellent audio performance.

 - With headphone jack port available